Banned In Germany: Kids' Doll Is Labeled An Espionage Device

 "Gartland says the conversations that Cayla records are sent to servers at a company called Genesis, which makes the doll, and to another company called Nuance, which makes voice-recognition software for this any many other products.
 Nuance also has a database used by law enforcement and military and intelligence agencies that matches voiceprints."

-Brian also relayed an interaction with Cayla, in which a question — "Can I tell you a secret?" — brought this reply: "Sure go ahead; be very quiet, though.
+Brian also relayed an interaction with Cayla in which a question — "Can I tell you a secret?" — brought this reply: "Sure go ahead; be very quiet, though.
 I promise not to tell anyone; it's just between you and me because we are friends."

 Consumer groups have also criticized the doll for its habit of praising commercial products, in what's often seen as a stealth marketing campaign that targets children.